Yoric/Numendo-2019/talk.md

 ## Question 1.1

-Could we speed parsing by using better tokens?
+Could we speed parsing by using a better syntax?

 ---